angeli-13/angeli-13.github.io/_news/announcement_2.md

 related_posts: false
 ---

-MIT Global Languages News Post <a href = https://languages.mit.edu/fall-2022-news-highlights/#:~:text=Kang%20Zhou%E2%80%99s%20student%2C-,Angela%20Li,-%2C%20is%20sharing%20her>here</a>
+> During their visit, the students discussed how their knowledge of Chinese language and culture had enriched their lives and widened their views on different cultures.
+>
 ---

-It was a pleasure to be invited to speak at the <a href=https://www.bostoncccc.org>Cambridge Center for Chinese Culture</a>.
+It was a pleasure to be invited to speak at the <a href="https://www.bostoncccc.org">Cambridge Center for Chinese Culture</a>.
 Not only was it a great opportunity to give back to the community, but I also learned a lot of new things.
 The students were so enthusiastic and I was impressed by their fluency.
 Through this event, I felt more connected to the Chinese community in the Cambridge area.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">